I didn’t sign up for this. None of us did.

 3 – I need to be adaptable and leap at opportunities – if they suddenly show an interest in something, we are going to run with it.
 It doesn’t matter if we only do 17 minutes of actual schoolwork each day because they will be learning in so many other ways.

 4 – The most important thing is how my children feel, not what they learn.
 We are all doing our best and if the children learn lots of great stuff, then that’s a bonus.
 Its okay to find life challenging and to find home school difficult.

 I’m cutting myself some slack.
 I’m doing my best and most importantly, my children are generally happy with life at the moment.
 They can’t say full sentences in French and they don’t know the capital of Lithuania but one day they’ll look back on their memories of the ‘lockdown’ and I really hope they are happy ones of light sabre duals, home made donuts, drawing rainbows and snuggling up with good books.
 It is pretty ironic that under lockdown, our children are actually more free

-It’s the simple things that our children really need – cuddles; stories; one-on-one time; talking about something that interests them; and pretty regular video calls to their friends and grandparentsy.
-(I should probably mention my Story Massage ideas and live stories here – look at Facebook if you’re interested).
+It’s the simple things that our children really need – cuddles; stories; one-on-one time; talking about something that interests them; and pretty regular video calls to their friends and grandparents.
+(I should probably mention my Story Massage ideas and Rainbow Massage Online Sessions).

 I didn’t sign up for this.
 None of us did.
 We are all just doing the best we can.

 The final word I’ll leave to my daughter (5)…

 “I am happy because I get to stay with my mummy and my daddy.
 I miss school a tiny bit.
 Also my friends like Orla”